Lecturer in Warrington, UK

-Katie lectures in film and media at the University of Worcester.
-Her research interests focus on gender, family and representation in popular culture.
+Katie is a lecturer in Film Studies at the University of Chester.
+Her research focuses on gender, family and representation in popular screen culture.
 She learned the rules of baseball from Penny Marshall, the rules of espionage from Harriet the Spy, and the rules of life from Jim Henson.

 Fathers on Film: Paternity and Masculinity in 1990s Hollywood.
 London: Bloomsbury (2020).

 "'I’m the back-up parent.
 The understudy': Postfeminist Fatherhood in The Descendants."
 In Feminist Fathering / Fathering Feminists: New Definitions and Directions, ed.
 Nicole Willey & Dan Friedman.
 Ontario: Demeter Press (2020).

 "I’m (Not) A Girl: Animating Experiences of Adolescence in Bob’s Burgers."
 Journal of Popular Television 7:1 (2019), 2-23.

 "Best Interests and Bad Decisions: The Hollywoodization of Custody Battles."
 In Media Res, Aug 2019.